leonardo-martin/simplechat/README.md

 1. **Enter your username**: The app prompts the user to input their name, which is saved in `localStorage`.
 1. **Start chatting**: Messages are sent and received in real-time using WebSockets.
-1. **Responsive design**: The interface adapts to different screen sizes for a seamless experience.

 ---